ndbroadbent/bundler_local_development/README.md

 ## Usage

-* Call `Bundler.development_gems = [...]` in your Gemfile, to configure
-  your default set of local gems.
+Call `Bundler.development_gems = [...]` in your Gemfile, to configure your default set of local gems.
 You can provide regular expressions or strings to match gem names.
 You can also use `[:all]` to disable filtering and load all local gems if they exist.

+The reasoning behind these filters is that you might have a lot of gems in your local gem directory, and it would be hard to make sure that they all have the correct version checked out.

+### Environment Variables

-* Set the `$DEV_GEMS` environment variable to add extra gems to this list (semicolon separated list of gem names).
+You can set the `$DEV_GEMS` environment variable to add extra gems to this list (semicolon separated list of gem names).

 If the `$GEM_DEV` environment variable is unset, this gem will have no effect.

 If the `$GEM_DEV` environment variable is set:

+## Loading local gems

-* Bundler will search for local gems in the path specified by `$GEM_DEV_DIR`.
+Bundler will search for local gems in the path specified by `$GEM_DEV_DIR`.
 (The default search path is `$HOME/code/gems`, if `$GEM_DEV_DIR` is unset.)
 You can specify multiple directories by separating paths with a semicolon, e.g.
 `$HOME/code/gems;$HOME/code/more_gems`

-* If a local copy of the gem is found, it will add the `:path => <path>` option to the `gem` command.
+If a local copy of the gem is found, it will add the `:path => <path>` option to the `gem` command.

 It will scan the local gem's `gemspec` and process any runtime dependencies.
 It will also load and evaluate the local gem's `Gemfile`.
 The Gemfile will have any `source` or `gemspec` lines stripped, as well as removing the `rake` gem.
-(I found that `rake` was often pegged at different versions.)
+(I found that `rake` was most likely to be pegged at different versions.

-* `Gemfile.lock` will **NOT** be updated if this gem is activated.
+Note that `Gemfile.lock` will **NOT** be updated if this gem is activated.

 ## Shell shortcut